Skip to main content

 • Work with volunteers at first.

-• Ask all teachers to create at least ONE lesson involving iPad in Stage One.
+• Ask all teachers to create at least ONE lesson involving the device.

 • Provide additional designated planning and peer review time.